 Roller ball blend for FOCUS #1

 Frankincense helps to focus the mind and juniper clears and stimulates it.
 The refreshing aroma of lemon refreshes the mind and allows clarity of thought.
-(Avoid juniper during pregnancy and do not use if suffering with kidney disease).
+(Avoid juniper during pregnancy and do not use if suffering from kidney disease).

 Rollerball blend for FOCUS #2

 A refreshing light, herby blend that will clear the mind and allow for focus and clarity.
 This is an ideal blend to help with studying.
 (Peppermint is incompatible with homeopathic medicine.
-Avoid Rosemary and Thyme during pregnancy and if suffering with high blood pressure).
+Avoid Rosemary and Thyme during pregnancy and if suffering from high blood pressure).

 ANTI-DEPRESSANT rollerball recipe #1

 Rose is an effective anti-depressant and helps relieve the symptoms of nervous tension.
-Melissa – also known as lemon balm – helps to reduce anxiety and depression, while neroli lifts depression and relieves stress related condition.
+Melissa – also known as lemon balm – helps to reduce anxiety and depression, while neroli lifts depression and relieves stress-related conditions.
 (Rose and melissa should be avoided during pregnancy)

 ANTI-DEPRESSANT rollerball blend #2